 Discharge planning occurs by the multidisciplinary team, including our Psychiatrist, Nurse Manager, Clinical Supervisor, Clinician(s), and Peer Specialist in coordination with CSB Case Managers to identify and connect/reconnect individuals to services for continuity of treatment.

 Forensic Services Manager, 757-788-0086

 Forensic Services - Jail Diversion Program

-The Crisis Intervention Team model was originally in Memphis, TN in 1987 and has been replicated internationally as a best practice model of training and teaching intervention techniques for law enforcement personnel when assisting individuals in behavioral health crisis.
-The Hampton-Newport News CIT program has been in operation since 2007.
-Its core training component is a 40 hour class that blends didactic instruction and interactive skill building with guided discussion specifically tailored to law enforcement and first responders.
-The Hampton-Newport News CIT program has graduated well over a thousand students from its inception and continues to add almost one hundred fifty more certified CIT responders to the ranks each year.
-It has graduated law enforcement professionals from over 90 different local, state and Federal agencies across Virginia and Maryland and continues to be the leading CIT training program in Virginia.
+The Crisis Intervention Team model, originally implemented in Memphis, TN in 1987, has been replicated internationally as a “Best Practice Model” of training and intervention for law enforcement personnel assisting individuals experiencing behavioral health crisis.
+The Hampton-Newport News CIT program has been in operation since 2007 and offers core training that includes 40 hours of blended coursework consisting of didactic instruction, interactive skill building and guided discussion that is specifically tailored to law enforcement and first responders.
+The Hampton-Newport News CIT program has graduated well over a thousand students and continues to add close to one hundred-fifty more certified CIT responders each year.
+Our graduates include local, state and federal agency graduates from over 90 different local, state and Federal agencies across Virginia and Maryland.